flatiron-school/prework.flatironschool.com/web-development/index.md

 a lot of time was spent on HTML and CSS which is an important but secondary piece.

-We strongly belive that learning should have context, and you should know what your goals are.
+We strongly believe that learning should have context, and you should know what your goals are.
 Each section will address which learning objectives it will cover, and at the beginning we expect all of you to check out the Ruby assesment so you know what you'll be expected to do at the end.
 There's an